USA TODAY SPORTS ACFA COLLEGE FOOTBALL COACHES POLL - WTOP News

-The USA TODAY Sports AFCA Coaches Poll Top 25 with first-place votes received, team’s records, total points based on 25 for first place through one point for 25th and ranking in the preseason poll.
+The USA TODAY Sports AFCA Coaches Poll Top 25 with first-place votes received, team’s records, total points based on 25 for first place through one point for 25th and ranking in last weeks poll.

 |Record